• Skip to primary navigation

 Below are useful notes about some of the ingredients.

 • Yellow food coloring: A few drops of yellow food coloring gives the cookies their yellow color.
 Yellow gives people a hint that the cookies are lemon-flavored.
-If you don’t want to use food coloring, you can omit it.
+If you prefer not to use food coloring, you can omit it.

 See the recipe below for the full list of ingredients.